szymooneq/Tastebite-Recipes-App/README.md

 └── src
     ├── assets          # images and files
     ├── components      # React components
+    ├── lib
-    ├── context         # React context and reducer files ├── lib
+    │   ├── context     # React context and reducer files
-    │   ├── api         # fetching functions
+    │   ├── firebase    # firebase config and fetch functions
     │   ├── helpers     # helpful functions
     │   ├── hooks       # custom hooks
+    │   ├── interfaces  # TypeScript interfaces
     │   └── schemas     # yup schemas
     └── pages           # page files
 ```

-Download the repository to your local machine and run to download all missing dependencies:
+Download the repository to your local machine and run to download all missing dependencies (yarn required):

 ```
-npm install
+yarn install
 ```

 After that you can run this project using:

 ```
-npm start
+yarn dev
 ```

 To build your application use:

 ```
-npm run build
+yarn build
 ```

 **To manage the app content you need to create a new Firebase project.
 Check the official documentation: https://firebase.google.com/docs**